We needed game night ideas in a bad way.

 For Adults and/or Horrible People Only

-- Cards Against Humanity.
-You just can’t ignore over 32,000 5-star reviews!
-One player asks a question from a black card, the other players submit their funniest answer from their hand of white cards, and the question asker rewards a point to whichever answer they like most.
+Cards Against Humanity.
+You just can’t ignore over 93,000 5-star reviews!
+One player asks a question from a black card, the other players submit the funniest answer from their hand of white cards, and the question asker rewards a point to whichever answer they like most.
 Cards can be highly inappropriate, so play at your own risk!
 With ten million expansions to the game, like the Green, Red, and Blue boxes, you’ll never run out of new questions or answers.

 If You Just Can’t Shake Those Pesky Kids